August 23, 2016

 Do you find your house too damp in summer and too dry in winter?

 If you do, a humidifier or a dehumidifier is what your home may need.
 Your house should have a relative humidity level of 30-60 percent, depending on what time of the year it is.
 In winter, use of heating systems can reduce the humidity by over 30-40 percent.
 On the other hand, in summer, the humidity may be as high as 60 percent.
 If the relative humidity is below 30, you may want to invest in a humidifier to keep your family comfortable, however, if it touches 60 or more, you may need a dehumidifier.
-So, you may need both a humidifier and dehumidifier and use them according to seasons.
+So, you may need both a humidifier and a dehumidifier and use them according to seasons.

 How Does Humidity Affect Our Health?

-Extremes of relative humidity in the atmosphere affects human health adversely.
+Extremes of relative humidity in the atmosphere affect human health adversely.
 If the air inside your home is dry, the residents may have dry skin and may suffer from other types of dermatitis.
 These may be the first signs that you need to invest in a humidifier.
 Other health problems caused by dry air include dry sinuses, congestion, nosebleed, persistent cough, and sore throat.

 If the air is too moist, it can aggravate allergy and asthma symptoms.
 Your air conditioning system can sufficiently humidify the air, however, you may need a dehumidifier during spring and fall when you are not operating your air conditioners.